 3. The alleged perpetrator is no longer alive.
 No further action is required by the therapist.

 Who is counselling for?

 Counselling is available to all full and part-time students, undergraduate and post graduate of NUI, Galway.
-Each year approximately 1200 students have contact with the service.
-These include students who have come from school to college, mature students, international students and students with disabilities.

 Will the fact that I attended the counselling service appear on my record?

 This depends on the time of year.
 We aim to offer everyone an appointment for on-going counselling within 7-10 working days.
 However during busy times the wait can be longer.
 Because of the high demand for spaces, we would appreciate if you would let the administrator know, as soon as possible, if you wish to cancel.

 Online/Tele counselling does not suit me at present.
 What other mental health supports are available?